Same-sex marriage in Australia: State and territory laws

-Since the Commonwealth (i.e: Federal Parliament) introduced the Marriage Act Cth.
-1961, marriage laws in Australia were generally regarded as an exclusive Commonwealth power.
-The precise rights of states and territories with respect to creating state-based same-sex marriage laws was complicated further by the Howard Government amendment to the Marriage Act 1961 in 2004 to define marriage as the exclusive union of one man and one woman, to the exclusion of all others.
-The Australian Capital Territory (ACT) provided a test case on the matter, when in October 2013, the territory's Legislative Assembly passed a law allowing same-sex marriage.
-The Commonwealth (specifically the Abbott Government) immediately challenged the law in the High Court of Australia.
-The High Court ruled on the matter in December 2013, five days after the first same-sex weddings were celebrated in the ACT, striking down the ACT's same-sex marriage law.
+Since the Parliament introduced the Marriage Act 1961, marriage laws in Australia were generally regarded as an exclusive Commonwealth power.
+The precise rights of states and territories with respect to creating state-based same-sex marriage laws was complicated further by the Howard government amendment to the Marriage Act in 2004 to define marriage as the exclusive "union of one man and one woman, to the exclusion of all others".
+The Australian Capital Territory (ACT) provided a test case on the matter, when in October 2013, its Legislative Assembly passed a law allowing same-sex marriage.
+On 13 September 2013, the Australian Capital Territory Government had announced that it would introduce a bill to legalise same-sex marriage, following a decade-long attempt to legislate in the area.
+"We've been pretty clear on this issue for some time now and there's overwhelming community support for this", Chief Minister Katy Gallagher said.
+"We would prefer to see the federal parliament legislate for a nationally consistent scheme, but in the absence of this, we will act for the people of the ACT."
+The bill would have enabled couples unable to marry under the Marriage Act 1961 to enter into marriage in the ACT, and would have provided for solemnisation, eligibility, dissolution and annulment, regulatory requirements and notice of intention in relation to same-sex marriages.
+On 10 October 2013, Attorney-General George Brandis confirmed that the Commonwealth Government would challenge the proposed ACT bill, stating that it had significant constitutional concerns with respect to the bill.
+The bill was debated in the Legislative Assembly on 22 October 2013, and passed by 9 votes to 8.
+Under the legislation, known as the Marriage Equality (Same Sex) Act 2013, same-sex marriages were legally permitted from 7 December 2013.

+The Abbott government immediately challenged the law in the High Court of Australia.
+The High Court ruled on the matter on 12 December 2013, five days after the first same-sex weddings were celebrated in the ACT, striking down the ACT's same-sex marriage law.
 The court determined that all laws with respect to marriage were an exclusive power of the Commonwealth and that no state or territory law creating any other type of marriage could operate concurrently with the federal Marriage Act; "the kind of marriage provided for by the [Marriage] Act is the only kind of marriage that may be formed or recognised in Australia".
-The court also ruled that a same-sex marriage law passed by the Federal Parliament could operate lawfully.
+The court found that the ACT act was invalid and of "no effect", because it was "inconsistent", in terms of the Australian Capital Territory Self-Government Act 1988, and the federal Marriage Act 1961.
+It was inconsistent both because its definition of marriage conflicted with that in the federal act and because the federal act was exclusive, leaving no room for any other definition in the legislation of a state or a territory.
+However, the court went on to determine that the word "marriage" in Section 51(xxi) of the Constitution means "a consensual union formed between natural persons in accordance with legally prescribed requirements" where that union is "intended to endure and be terminable only in accordance with law" and "accords a status affecting and defining mutual rights and obligations".
+Therefore, it included same-sex marriage thus clarifying that there is no constitutional impediment to the Commonwealth legislating for same-sex marriage in the future and as such that a same-sex marriage law passed by the Parliament could operate lawfully.
 The ruling closed off the possibility for a state or territory to legislate for same-sex marriage in the absence of a federal same-sex marriage law.